 There have been countless different approaches to the gangster film over the last 50 years, with some filmmakers setting out to glorify and immortalise their outlaw subjects, and others to fiercely condemn them.

-Generally speaking, the most compelling way of tackling the gangster flick has been to examine the emotional and thematic space in-between these two approaches, with films such as The Godfather, Heat and The Departed focussing on the moral ambiguity that exists when human beings immerse themselves in the inhumanity of the underworld.
+Generally speaking, the most compelling way of tackling the gangster flick has been to examine the emotional and thematic space in-between these two approaches, with films such as The Godfather, Heat and The Departed focusing on the moral ambiguity that exists when human beings immerse themselves in the inhumanity of the underworld.

 This third route is employed in Legend, director Brian Helgeland’s latest film starring Tom Hardy as infamous real-life London crime lords Reggie and Ronnie Kray, although the superficiality of the film’s screenplay provides little new insight into the criminal mindset.